 - The command won’t run after pressing the Enter key as the volume is already in use.
 Instead, this will ask for launching itself when you restart your device.

 - Type “Y“, and press Enter to confirm the scanning process when the system restarts.

 - Reboot your PC next and you will find the disk scanning starts immediately afterward.

 As this is a time-consuming process, wait until the whole disk is scanned by CHKDSK.
 When this is over, you will get a report on the health status of your root drive.
 This utility will fix any issues that are repairable or else suggest you buy a new HDD.

 3] Inspect Random Access Memory

 Many a time, black screen-type errors occur simply because the RAM is malfunctioning on your computer.
-To ensure if this is the case or not, you may use the memory diagnostic tool.
+To ensure if that’s indeed the case, you may use the memory diagnostic tool.
 Here’s how to check RAM on Windows 11 –